keegoid/olympic-ridge-hoa/content/minutes/20250427-hoa-meeting-minutes.md

 ## Next Steps

-* A board member to review the budget in more detail and email the group with findings.
+* **A board member:** Review the budget in more detail and email the group with findings.
-* A board member to email the property manager requesting a breakdown of expenses for the last 3 months.
+* **A board member:** Email the property manager requesting a breakdown of expenses for the last 3 months.
-* A board member to request from the property manager a detailed list of what is included in the monthly management fees.
+* **A board member:** Request from the property manager a detailed list of what is included in the monthly management fees.
-* The board secretary to send out a summary of the meeting.
+* **The board secretary:** Send out a summary of the meeting.
-* A board member to follow up with a neighbor about their drainage system.
+* **A board member:** Follow up with a neighbor about their drainage system.
-* The board secretary to find out who owns the land with the trees that some residents want to cut down.
+* **The board secretary:** Find out who owns the land with the trees that some residents want to cut down.
-* The board to investigate easier payment systems for HOA dues.
+* **The HOA board:** Investigate easier payment systems for HOA dues.

 ## Summary